Carroted/BetterPrefs/README.md

 # BetterPrefs

-BetterPrefs is a replacement for Unity's PlayerPrefs that aims to add features that PlayerPrefs is lacking, such as support for multiple saves, save import/export and even more data types, such as booleans, Vector2s and Vector3s.
+BetterPrefs is both a replacement for Unity's PlayerPrefs with features that PlayerPrefs is lacking, such as support for multiple saves, save import/export and even more data types, such as booleans, Vector2s and Vector3s, but is designed to, while keeping the simplicity of PlayerPrefs, be perfect for game data.

-It is versatile, and, with serialization, is designed to work perfectly for game saves, not just preferences.
+It is a great, versatile, universal system for any kind of save data, be it progress, settings, creations, you name it.

 BetterPrefs is designed to be similar to PlayerPrefs, so switching is super easy.